Renaissance humanism: History

 In Italy, the humanist educational program won rapid acceptance and, by the mid-15th century, many of the upper classes had received humanist educations, possibly in addition to traditional scholastic ones.
 Some of the highest officials of the Catholic Church were humanists with the resources to amass important libraries.
 Such was Cardinal Basilios Bessarion, a convert to the Catholic Church from Greek Orthodoxy, who was considered for the papacy, and was one of the most learned scholars of his time.
 There were several 15th-century and early 16th-century humanist Popes one of whom, Aeneas Silvius Piccolomini (Pope Pius II), was a prolific author and wrote a treatise on The Education of Boys.
 These subjects came to be known as the humanities, and the movement which they inspired is shown as humanism.

 The migration waves of Byzantine Greek scholars and émigrés in the period following the Crusader sacking of Constantinople and the end of the Byzantine Empire in 1453 was a very welcome addition to the Latin texts scholars like Petrarch had found in monastic libraries for the revival of Greek literature and science via their greater familiarity with ancient Greek works.
 They included Gemistus Pletho, George of Trebizond, Theodorus Gaza, and John Argyropoulos.

+There were important centres of Renaissance humanism in Bologna, Ferrara, Florence, Genoa, Livorno, Mantua, Padua, Pisa, Naples, Rome, Siena, Venice, Vicenza, and Urbino.

+Italian humanism spread to Spain, with Francisco de Vitoria becoming its first great exponent.
+His work on the rights of the Spanish subjects in America, which became seminal, earned him being called the father of modern international law.
+He founded the School of Salamanca, of which Antonio de Nebrija became one of its main members.
+A circle of humanists also formed around King of Spain and Holy Roman Emperor Charles V, with names like Alfonso and Juan de Valdés, Juan Luis Vives and Luisa Sigea.
+Charles appointed another noted humanist, Mercurino di Gattinara, as his chancellor.
+The Valdés brothers, Gattinara and Antonio de Guevara were proponents of working towards the restoration of a Christian, universal Roman Empire, an idea originally inspired by Dante Alighieri in his Monarchia.
+Spain's perennial state of war, in conflicts like the Italian Wars and the Ottoman-Habsburg Wars, favored a militant conception of humanism known as las armas y las letras ("the weapons and the letters"), first codified in Charles' court by Baldassare Castiglione.